DataDog/documentation/content/en/agent/guide/integration-management.md

 ## Overview

-The Agent comes with a set of bundled official Datadog integrations to allow users to quickly start monitoring their applications.
-These integrations are also available as single Python packages that can be individually upgraded.
+The Agent comes with a set of bundled official Datadog integrations to allow users to start monitoring their applications quickly.
+These integrations are available as single Python packages, and you can upgrade them separately.

 For Agent v6.8+, the `datadog-agent integration` command allows users to manage the official Datadog integrations that are available for the Agent.
 It has the following subcommands: